openCONTRABASS/CONTRABASS/README.md

 ## Low Level API

-The computation of chokepoints can also be exploited via [findCPcore](https://github.com/findCP/findCPcore) which is used by findCPcli.
+The computation of vulnerabilities can also be exploited via the COBRApy based low level API.
+For further information see [Low Level API documentation](https://findcpcore.readthedocs.io/en/latest/).
-[findCPcore](https://github.com/findCP/findCPcore) documentation can be found at [readthedocs](https://findcpcore.readthedocs.io/en/latest/).

 Example of network refinement and chokepoint computation:
 ```python